-David Herman Jr. is a lens-based exhibiting artist, educator and scholar whose work explores the relations between the perceptual and the social as a political endeavor.
-His research and scholarly interests are grounding in a belief that the social is inherently political and that arts education provides distinct and critical opportunities to engage and understand the affective nature of social life and the being with difference.
-Herman’s current work seeks to understand the perceptual experiences of preadolescents through a phenomenological framework he refers to as the Perceptual Rite of Passage (PRoP).
+Dr. Herman is a lens-based exhibiting artist, educator, and scholar whose work explores the relations between perception and the social as a political endeavor.
+Their arts-based research and scholarly interests are grounded in the belief that the social is inherently political, and that art education offers critical opportunities to engage the affective dimensions of social life as a means of understanding meaning-making and relational being.

 Selected Work